Twitter Wall

 Absence

 Should attendance drop below 95%, you will be informed by the teacher and may be contacted directly by the headteacher.
 Should absence figures become a continual problem, you may be reported to the County Council Attendance Officer and you may be subject to a fine.
-There will be annual attendance awards for any child who maintains between 99 and 100% attendance for the year.
-The class with the highest attendance weekly will be awarded with extra play.
+There will be annual attendance awards for any child who maintains attendance above 96% for the year.
+The class with the highest attendance weekly will be celebrated in our celebration assembly.

 Absence and Penalty Notices